anderson-optimization/firebase-lib/docs/10-altering-variable-resource-paths.md

 await resources.projectInfo.set(undefined, value);
 ```

-Path template can be reset to the original path by invoking
+A path template can be reset to its original path by invoking
 `clearPathTemplate()` and subpaths can be removed by calling `clearSubpaths()`.

 #### Application-Level Variable Replacement